konstructio/kubefirst-docs/CONTRIBUTING.md

-# Contributing to the Kubefirst documentation
+# Contributing to the kubefirst documentation

 Firstly, we want to thank you for investing your valuable time to contribute to kubefirst!